Zhang Juzheng: State finances

 When the Wanli Emperor ascended to the throne, state finances were in disarray.
 The traditional system of natural taxes and mandatory labor at the county level was being replaced by silver payments and additional fees, known as the single whip reform.
 In order to address this issue, Zhang conducted an audit of the accounts and implemented cost-saving measures.
 One such measure was converting the obligation of supplying horses to the army into a silver tax.
 Additionally, from 1572 to 1579, the accounts of county offices regarding labor and various fees were revised.
 With the publication of the revised lists of obligations, now converted into a unified silver payment, the single whip reform was officially implemented throughout the empire.
 As part of administrative reforms, insignificant activities were abolished or limited, the number of Confucian students receiving state support was reduced, and provincial authorities were urged to only require one-third of the previous labor demands.
 Accommodation services at postal offices were also limited to a minimum.
 Despite these changes, taxes remained at their original levels and tax arrears were strictly enforced.
-As a result of these efforts, Zhang was able to accumulate a surplus of income over expenses.
+Zhang was able to accumulate a surplus of income over expenses.
 This was a significant achievement, as the Ming state typically operated with little to no reserves in the 16th century.
 Under Zhang's administration, significant sums were saved through improved tax collection and savings.
 This surplus was evident in the nine years' worth of grain stored in granaries around the capital, 6 million liang (approximately 223 tons) of silver in the treasury of the Ministry of Revenue, 4 million liang in the Court of the Imperial Stud, and an additional 2.5 million liang in Nanjing.
 Smaller reserves were also available to provincial administrations in Sichuan, Zhejiang, and Guangxi.
 Despite these achievements, there were no institutional changes made under Zhang Juzheng's leadership.
 His approach was to streamline existing processes and return to the order of the early empire.

 In an effort to bring order to the collection of land tax in 1581, Zhang enforced the creation of a new cadastre (land survey).
 This was the first nationwide survey of fields since the Song period.
 Over the course of 1581–1582, the fields were measured, their borders were marked, their size was calculated, and the owners and tenants were recorded.
 Cadastral maps were also compiled during this time.
 Due to Zhang's early death and the rescission of his policies, a final cadastre for the entire country was not completed.
 However, at the local level, the work served its purpose by unifying units of measurement and increasing the area of registered fields by including previously unregistered areas.
 Zhang's cadastre served as the foundation for later Ming and Qing cadastres and was only surpassed in completeness and detail by modern cadastres.